ChaimCymerman0548492309/ER/README.md

 __There is a limit on the number of API call's from each IP address to a maximum of 10 every 60 seconds.__

 __The reason I used MongoDB is mainly because of the flexibility .__

+__Currently all the information is written into a JSON file.
+Later I will write the information into the MONGODB schema .__

 ## Tests
 |   | | TestType|